utm-cssc/website/content/docs/unified-calendar.md

 ---
 title: Unified Calendar
-desc: Informs you about the implementation of unified calendar.
+desc: Learn about the implementation of our unified calendar
 icon: /docs/calendar.svg
 link: unified-calendar
 ---